njnobles/antlr-cmake-example/README.md

 ## test-project

+Build scripts for runtime-builder must be run before running these build scripts.

 This is a simple test project with a single main.cpp file that has `#include antlr4-runtime.h`.
 The `with-fix` version will find antlr4-runtime from the `install-with-fix` folder and the non-`with-fix`
 version will find antlr4-runtime from the `install` folder.